13 Best Red Dot Sights 2022 [Gunfighter's Choice]

 Why Use The EOTech?
-This operator grade sight that works for many people including people with astigmatism.
+This is a operator grade holographic sight that works for passive aiming.
 It's the go to optic for serious CQB shooters and home defenders within 50 yard distance.

 Unobstructed FOV - Easily acquire the target while shooting on the move, shooting over barricade and around corners.

 Fast Ranging BDC Reticle - Range a 5'8" tall human size target inside the 68 MOA reticle to quickly estimate relative target distance.
 In addition, use a magnifier behind the EXPS3 -4 to Engage up to 600 yards

 Night Vision Capable - Shoot in the dark with night vision goggles using the NV mode.
 Not many sights out there have this feature.

 CQB Holdover - Use the bottom of the 68 MOA ring for fast close range holdover to compensate CQB sight over bore offset.